 Often when something breaks it is a huge crisis and our immediate response is to replace it.
-Obviously there are certain things that must be replaced, but I think in many situations a simple repair would work.
+Obviously, there are certain things that must be replaced, but I think in many situations a simple repair would work.

 If a repair isn’t an option most people immediately decide to finance their purchases.
 I know how tempting this can be, but you’ll never get out of debt if financing is your first option.
 It is okay to do without a product while saving up to purchase it in cash.

-I have the cash to pay for new appliances but would have gone without few a few months rather than finance a new washing machine.
+I have the cash to pay for our new appliances but would have gone without few a few months rather than finance a new washing machine.